 - The date and time that the measurements were undertaken; - The location of measurements, noise receivers and construction processes.
-A site map should be included for clarity (see Figure 4 below for the noise monitoring locations) - A description of the construction processes being undertaken during the measurement period. - The measured noise construction noise levels, and the noise level at the façade of nearby receivers (if noise levels are predicted). - A comparison to the NSW EPA Interim Construction Noise Guideline noise management levels.
+A site map should be included for clarity. - A description of the construction processes being undertaken during the measurement period. - The measured noise construction noise levels, and the noise level at the façade of nearby receivers (if noise levels are predicted). - A comparison to the NSW EPA Interim Construction Noise Guideline noise management levels.